EdOber-DA/python-challenge/README.md

-# Python Homework Submission - Python Homework - Py Me Up, Charlie
+# Python Homework Submission - Py Me Up, Charlie

 ## Overview

-This is the Python Homework - Py Me Up, Charlie Homework Submission.
+This is the Python Homework submission for: Py Me Up, Charlie

 Included in this repository are:
 * Python Files that solve the homeworks assignments